DGclasher/Get-Location/README.md

 └─# ./getlocation.sh [IP]

-The results are saved in the log file.
+The results will be saved in the log file.

 --------------------------------------------------------